 History of associated symptoms, type of cough, and physical examinations are enough to establish most children’s diagnoses.

-Pediatricians may order a chest X-ray, blood test, or a throat swab depending on the symptoms.
+Pediatricians may order a chest X-ray, blood test, or a throat swab depending on the symptoms and examination findings.
 Lung function tests for asthma can be done in children who are older than five years (4).

 Children with chronic cough, and weight loss or other severe symptoms may be referred to a respiratory specialist for detailed evaluation.